-If you are looking for information on how to become a Counselor in Hawaii, please read further for important details that will help.
+If you are looking for information on how to become an LPC in Hawaii, please read further for important details that will help.

 Professional counselors (school and mental health focuses) are licensed in Hawaii.
 These professional roles require education in the form of a Master’s degree.